Webinars

 Cost: $29

-This supplementary session is open to anyone who attends (or watches the replay video of) the 12/21 DARK TO LIGHT instructional webinar.
-Attendees will cold-read the submitted poems (one 1-page poem per attendee, generated from the webinar’s exercises; submission not required), though I will advance-read to heavily facilitate our group discussion, which will focus on how the poem at-hand tilts and turns (or not) and how it might be strengthened, extended, decluttered, etc., toward a more dynamic version of itself.
+This supplementary session is open to anyone who attended (or watched the replay video of) the 3/24 MORE THAN A ROCK instructional webinar.
+Attendees will cold-read the submitted poems (one 1-page poem per attendee, generated or revised from the webinar’s exercises/strategies; submission not required), though I will advance-read to heavily facilitate our group discussion, which will focus on how the poem and its attendant photograph refresh and expand our vision.

 12:00–1:00 PM Eastern / 9:00–10:00 AM Pacific